rnldnkp/edgeos-bl-mgmt/README.md

 This utility is one option among several for ingress filtering, and is primarily intended to be used in lieu of, or perhaps in supplement of, (egress-based) blackhole-routing and BGP route filtering.

+### Troubleshooting
+Run these commands die verify your setup works

+`sudo ipset -L Nets4-BlackList | wc -l`
+`sudo ipset -L Nets6-WhiteList | wc -l`
+`sudo ipset -L Nets4-WhiteList | wc -l`
+`sudo ipset -L Nets6-WhiteList | wc -l`

+Depending on the sources you used (and the normal number of IP's they contain) you should see a number in the thousands.
+If the number is to low.
+Run the load command and check again after that.

+`sudo ./config/scripts/post-config.d/loadBlackList.sh`
+`sudo ./config/scripts/post-config.d/loadWhiteList.sh`

 #### Note
 Arbitrary lists should not be summarily added or enabled for blocking.